ajiteshshree/Assignment-1-210079/README.md

 I found that the maximum tenure for any company was 72, and cusotmers who could surpass the period of 0 to 9 tenure stayed with their service providers generally.So, companies need to make sure to apply schemes (as mentioned in the above points), to make the customer stay for atleat a period of 10 tenure.
 <br><br>
 7. The same goes for Monthly Charges.
 The maximum Monthly Charge paid by a customer in the data was 118.75/-. <br>
 The companies who asked for Monthly Charges in the range of 70/- to 110/- had a risk of high churning than others.
-Hence, Companies should try to keep themselves away from this range of charge.
+Hence, Companies should try to keep themselves away from this range of charge.</font>